Zoe Bingley-Pullin’s guide to eating right for race day

 Hydration

-It’s important to be mindful of staying hydrated both on the day of the City2Surf and during the lead up to race day.
+It’s important to be mindful of staying hydrated both on the day of the event and during the lead up to race day.
 Make sure you’re assessing your water intake and that you’re having at least 2.1L of fluids daily for women and 2.6L for men.

 During winter, it can be harder to consume water, so you can substitute it with comforting herbal teas (non-caffeinated), broths and even water with added fruit to make it more appealing to drink.